FThompsonSG/tech242_AWS_linux/cloud/README.md

 ## Different types of Cloud service

 -	On-Premises = All physically onsite (more control but more responsibility)

--	IaaS (Infrastructure as a Service) = Virtualisation, servers, storage and networking off site which provider manages.
--	PaaS (Platform as a Service) = We only provide the code (data and application), the provider provides hardware and software.
+-	IaaS (Infrastructure as a Service) = IaaS provides virtualized computing resources over the internet.
+Users can rent virtual machines, storage, and networking infrastructure on a pay-as-you-go basis.
+Examples of IaaS providers include Amazon EC2 (Amazon Web Services), Azure Virtual Machines (Microsoft Azure), and Google Compute Engine (Google Cloud Platform).
+Use cases: Running virtual servers, hosting websites, developing and testing applications.

+-	PaaS (Platform as a Service) = PaaS offers a platform that includes both the hardware and software needed for application development and deployment.
+It abstracts the underlying infrastructure.
+Developers can focus on coding, while the platform handles scalability, load balancing, and other operational tasks.
+Examples of PaaS providers include Google App Engine, Heroku, and AWS Elastic Beanstalk.
 Use cases: Web application development, API development, DevOps, and continuous integration.

--	SaaS (Software as a Service) = Data only on our side such as cloud streaming/gaming (e.g. save files).
+-	SaaS (Software as a Service) = SaaS delivers software applications over the internet on a subscription basis.
+Users access the software through a web browser, eliminating the need for local installations.
 Popular SaaS applications include Gmail (email), Microsoft Office 365 (productivity suite), and Salesforce (customer relationship management).
+Use cases: Email services, office applications, collaboration tools, and customer management software.

-## OpEx vs CapEx - Wwo financial categories that organizations use to classify and manage their spending.
+## OpEx vs CapEx - Two financial categories that organizations use to classify and manage their spending.

 1. Operational Expenditure (OpEx):